 - Low—the consequence of this risk is a relatively insignificant concern

 Likelihood Rating Terms

 - High - the probability of undesirable result is unacceptable based on evidence.
 A significant deviation from the expected value is more likely than not.

 - Medium - the probability of undesirable result is borderline tolerable/unacceptable based on evidence.
 A significant deviation from the expected value is as likely as not.

 - Low - the probability of undesirable result is tolerable or acceptable based on evidence.
 A significant deviation from the expected value is less likely than likely.

 - High - there is little to no concrete evidence available.
 There is very broad range of possible outcomes that include extremes.

 - Medium - there is some good evidence and some significant data gaps.
 Extreme outcomes are not possible.

 - Low - good evidence is available, data gaps are not significant.
 There is a limited range of possible outcomes.

-IWR-APT is an online software tool to help project delivery teams (PDTs) create, edit, analyze and manage their study materials.
-Modules currently within APT include: Risk Register, Decision Management Plan (DMP), Decision Log, Study Issue Checklist, and SMART Planning Deliverable Workflow.
+IWR-APT is an online software tool to help USACE project delivery teams (PDTs) create, edit, analyze and manage their study materials.
+Modules currently within APT include: Risk Register, Decision Log, Study Issue Checklist, and Deliverable workflow by milestone.